Sifchain/sifnode/docs/peggy/docs/Scenarios/evmImport.md

   Bank Module -->> User: Balance updated for user in Sifchain
 ```
-This is for moving EVM-native assets (either EVM native currency or ERC20 tokens) from EVM chain to Sifchain.
+This is for moving EVM-native assets (either EVM native currency or ERC20 tokens) from an EVM chain to Sifchain.

 1. User initiates the scenario by approving bridgebank on the ERC20 contract by calling `approve()` with the bridgebank address for the balance they want to lock.
 This authorizes the bridgebank to transfer their tokens when they lock the funds.
-2. User will call the `lock()` function on the [BridgeBank](SmartContracts#BridgeBank) smart contract, they will send the following paramaters for the lock:
+2. User will call the `lock()` function on the [BridgeBank](SmartContracts#BridgeBank) smart contract, they will send the following parameters for the lock:
    - `recipient`: byte representation of the sifchain address funds will be released to
    - `token`: address of the token contract being locked, 0x0 for native EVM currency
    - `amount`: uint256 value being locked by the bridgebank
-3. Bridgebank will verify the user has enough funds for the requested lock, verify the user is not attempting to lock a token on the `CosmosTokenWhiteList`, and then transfer the funds from the users account to the bridgebank contract.
+3. Bridgebank will verify the user has enough funds for the requested lock, verify the user is not attempting to lock a token on the `CosmosTokenWhiteList`, and then transfer the funds from the user's account to the bridgebank contract.
 4. Bridgebank will call the OFAC blocklist and verify that the user is not prohibited by OFAC from doing business.
-5. OFAC will return a boolean stating if the user is banned, if the user is prohibited the [BridgeBank](SmartContracts#BridgeBank) will revert the transaction.
-Otherwise it continues.
+5. OFAC will return a boolean stating if the user is banned, if the user is prohibited, the [BridgeBank](SmartContracts#BridgeBank) will revert the transaction.
+Otherwise, it continues.
-6. The ERC20 contract will transfer the balances out of the users account and credit it for the bridgebank.
+6. The ERC20 contract will transfer the balances out of the user's account and credit it with the bridgebank.
 7. The witnesses and relayers are functionally identical on EVM imports.
-Since the witness is statless it will wake up every minute and query its last sequence number from the EthBridgeModule.
-It will call the GetEthereumLockBurnSequence method with the following paramaters:
+Since the witness is stateless it will wake up every minute and query its last sequence number from the EthBridgeModule.
+It will call the GetEthereumLockBurnSequence method with the following parameters:
    - `networkDescriptor`: An enum representing the network the witness is connected to.
    - `valAccount`: An address for the witness on sifchain
-8. The EthBridgeModule will lookup and return to the witness the last sequence number that witness processed and if it has no history will return `0` as the current sequence number.
+8. The EthBridgeModule will lookup and return the witness the last sequence number that the witness processed, and if it has no history, it will return `0` as the current sequence number.
-9. The relayer, being identical in EVM import mode will likewise wakeup every minute and query its last sequence number from the EthBridgeModule.
-It will call the GetEthereumLockBurnSequence method with the following paramaters:
+9. The relayer, being identical in EVM import mode, will likewise wakeup every minute and query its last sequence number from the EthBridgeModule.
+It will call the GetEthereumLockBurnSequence method with the following parameters:
    - `networkDescriptor`: An enum representing the network the relayer is connected to.
    - `valAccount`: An address for the relayer on sifchain
-10. The EthBridgeModule will lookup and return to the relayer the last sequence number that relayer processed and if it has no history will return `0` as the current sequence number.
+10. The EthBridgeModule will lookup and return to the relayer the last sequence number that the relayer processed, and if it has no history, it will return `0` as the current sequence number.
 11. Upon completion of the `lock()` function the [BridgeBank](SmartContracts#BridgeBank) will emit a [LogLock](Events#LogLock) event on EVM network with the following data:
      - `_from`: Ethereum address that initiated the lock
      - `_to`: the sifchain address that the imported assets should be credited to (UTF-8 encoded string)